Hakump/Danmaku-Sentiment-and-Viewer-Activity/README.md

-# CS-760-Final-Project
+# Danmaku-Sentiment-and-Viewer-Activity

-This is a research project implementing natural language processing technology.
+This is our research project of CS 760: Machine Learning.

 See more details: [Link](https://github.com/Hakump/Danmaku-Sentiment-and-Viewer-Activity/wiki)